Translational funding enables researchers to set early-stage innovations and discoveries on a path to commercialization.

 Maryland Stem Cell Research Fund (MSCRF)

 Through TEDCO, the state of Maryland also provides funding opportunities to promote state-funded stem cell research and cures including Maryland Stem Cell Research Fund (MSCRF).
-They offer six programs to accelerate discovery and commercialization of human stem cell-based technologies.
+They offer seven programs to accelerate discovery and commercialization of human stem cell-based technologies.

 Bluefield Innovations